 - will only see the information they need to do their job and

 - will have their details recorded every time they look at your record

 Healthcare staff will ask for your permission every time they need to look at your Summary Care Record.
 If they cannot ask you (for example if you are unconscious or otherwise unable to communicate), healthcare staff may look at your record without asking you, because they consider that this is in your best interest.

 If they have to do this, this decision will be recorded and checked to ensure that the access was appropriate.

 You can choose to have a Summary Care Record or you can choose to opt out.

-If you choose to opt out of having a Summary Care Record and do not want a SCR, you need to let your GP practice know by filling in and returning an opt-out form (PDF, 245.9kB).
-Opt-out forms can be downloaded from the the website or from your GP practice.
+If you choose to opt out of having a Summary Care Record and do not want a SCR, you need to let us know by filling in and returning an opt-out form (PDF, 245.9kB).
+Opt-out forms can be downloaded from the website or from from us.

-If you are unsure if you have already opted out, you should talk to the staff at your GP practice.
-You can change your mind at any time by simply informing your GP practice and either filling in an opt-out form (PDF, 245.9kB) or asking your GP practice to create a Summary Care Record for you.
+If you are unsure if you have already opted out, you should talk to our Patient Services Team.
+You can change your mind at any time by simply informing us and either filling in an opt-out form (PDF, 245.9kB) or asking us to create a Summary Care Record for you.

 Children and the Summary Care Record